 According to FBI statistics, 23% of all break-ins begin when a burglar enters through a first story window.
 Fortunately, there are a variety of ways to secure these potential entry points.
 Among the two most popular and effective are Window Sensors and Glass Break Sensors.

-- Sliding Window Block: These are designed to prevent sliding type windows from being opened forcefully.
+- Sliding Window Blocks: These are designed to prevent sliding type windows from being opened forcefully.
 When a window is opened by force, this type of sensor will be triggered.
 They are typically mounted in the track of a sliding window.

 - Tilt Sensors: These sensors are designed to trigger an alarm when a window is left open.
 They are typically only part of a two-part system in which the second component would be one of the two sensors mentioned above.